nhaga/QuantLib-Python-Docs/docs/pricing_engines/black_bachelier.rst

-Black & Bachielier Engines
+Black & Bachelier Engines
 ##########################

 The price engine module provides with a set of functions from the two cornerstones models in mathematical finance: the **Black** and **Bachelier** option pricing formulas, also exposing their implied volatility inverses, and related probabilities such as *in-the-money (ITM) probabilities*.

-These functions are commonly used for pricing, calibration, and risk analysis in derivatives models based on lognormal (Black) or normal (Bachelier) assumptions.
+These functions are commonly used for pricing and risk analysis in derivatives models based on lognormal (Black) or normal (Bachelier) assumptions.

 Black Related functions
 ***********************